flamingice/supichat/README.md

 ## Ideas / Roadmap

-- Context-aware translations (use recent chat history)
    - Feed the last 10–20 chat lines as context into the translation request so tone/names/pronouns remain consistent.
    - Implement in `apps/web/src/app/api/translate/route.ts`: accept optional `context` payload (array of recent messages) and pass to provider if supported.
    - Maintain a per-room sliding window on the client; trim to a safe token/char budget.
 Redact PII before sending.
    - Add rate limiting and caching to avoid provider overuse; include a feature flag to toggle context mode.

-- “i” info button next to each translation
    - Small info icon beside translated text opens a popover with: alternative translations (when the provider supports variants), glossary hits, formality level, and a link to “Improve translation”.
    - UI: accessible icon button with tooltip; popover component that lazy-loads details via a lightweight API (`/api/translate/explain`).
    - Backend: call provider-specific endpoints/params to request alternatives or metadata; gracefully degrade if unavailable.